zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### **⓶Microservice created based on sql**

-`⓶Microservice created based on sql` is a microservice (gRPC) that uses MySQL as its data storage.
-It includes complete functionality from development to deployment, standardized CRUD API interfaces, and RPC client testing code.
+`⓶Microservice created based on sql` is a microservice (grpc) that uses MySQL as its data storage.
+It includes complete functionality from development to deployment, standardized CRUD API interfaces, and grpc client testing code.

 **Use Case:** General microservice projects that use MySQL as their data storage.